When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 For the uninitiated, Saitama is the Japanese Superhero from the runaway hit manga series ‘One Man Punch’.
 (1)

 Saitama has an uncanny dilemma.
 He’s so powerful that he cannot find opponents who can match his strength.
-If he does find one, one punch is all it takes to pulverize them.
+If he does find one, a single punch is all it takes to pulverize them.

 While it initially started as a joke, the franchise has become so popular around the world now that it has spanned a new type of workout routine called ‘The One Punch Man Workout’.